 - Eat Less

-- Blue grenadier are caught using trawls in a Commonwealth managed fishery in Australia.
-Fisheries scientists have assessed that the stock caught in Australia is healthy.
+- Blue grenadier are caught using bottom and midwater trawls in a Commonwealth managed fishery in Australia.

+The fishery has made significant progress in reducing protected seabird bycatch, though fur seal bycatch is potentially increasing.
 Seal Excluder Devices (SEDs), which act as escape hatches for seals that enter trawl nets, are mandatory.
 All trawl boats must have a seabird management plan in place to guide how each boat aims to reduce interactions with seabirds while actively fishing.
-Many of the solutions to seabird interactions have been fishing industry-led innovations.
-Initial evidence seems to indicate that some innovations could reduce the impact of fishing on endangered seabirds, however these have only recently been applied to fishing vessels and their effectiveness remains unquantified at present.
+Many of the solutions to seabird interactions have been fishing industry-led innovations and are proving highly successful in reducing these impacts.

 - Say No